aouyang1/PuppyPlaydate/README.md

 sbt libarary dependencies:
 - "com.datastax.spark" %% "spark-cassandra-connector" % "1.2.0-alpha1"
 - "org.apache.spark" %% "spark-core" % "1.2.0" % "provided"

+A full batch process was made in the case of needing to rebuild the entire batch view.
+Typically the incremental batch process is run daily from the cached folder on HDFS.

 ## Real-time Processing
 Two stream processes were performed for real-time views: